jimhigson/oboe.js/writing/proposal.md

 optimisation considerations when considering the efficiency of many modern programs.

-For all but single-packet messages, data sent as text over a network is readable before it is complete but by ignoring the progressive nature of the resource availability I propose that today's common REST client libraries are failing to make best use of network bandwidth, this most precious of resources.
+For all but single-packet messages, data sent over a network is readable whilst transmission is still in progress.
+Hence, it is possible to view almost any transmission through the lens of a stream even if the sender of the data did not intend for it to be thought of it in this way and by doing so it is possible to start using the data from the resource earlier.
+In not utilising the progressive nature of resource availability I propose that today's common REST client libraries are failing to make best use of network bandwidth.

 REST today is not solely used for communication between servers, it is also widely employed under the AJAX pattern to expose server-side